bantoinese83/pooch-pet-finder/README.md

 - 🚨 **Emergency & Volunteer Requests** — Request help or offer to volunteer
 - 🏠 **Shelter Dashboard** — Manage pets and shelter information
 - 📊 **Dynamic Dashboard** — Animated stats, recent activity feed, and notifications
+- 🤖 **Hybrid AI Pet Matching** — Combines AWS Rekognition and Google Gemini image understanding for the most accurate lost/found pet matches
+- 💬 **AI Help Center** — Ask any question about POOCH Pet Finder and get instant, context-aware answers from our advanced AI
 - 📱 **Responsive UI** — Mobile-friendly, accessible, and modern design

+---

+## 🤖 AI & Image Recognition

+POOCH Pet Finder uses a hybrid AI approach for pet matching:

+- **AWS Rekognition**: Detects faces and visual features in pet photos, providing robust image similarity and label-based matching.
+- **Google Gemini**: Analyzes pet images to generate detailed descriptions and tags, enhancing match accuracy with generative AI.
+- **Hybrid Scoring**: The system blends both AI results for the most reliable, explainable matches.

+### AI Help Center
+- The Help Center's AI assistant is always up to date with the app's features, mission, and FAQ.
+It can answer any question about POOCH Pet Finder, using a combination of app documentation, FAQ, and blog content for context.

 ---